10 Things You Should Know When Meeting Hungarians

 Main course: Stew with lots of meat (type could vary, could be pork, chicken, beef or rabbit).
 Traditionally this is cooked over an open fire and flavoured with onions and lots of paprika.
 There may be one or two large peppers in it.
-Watch out for these peppers, often they are mild but sometimes they can be extremely hot.
+Approach peppers with caution, usually they are mild but sometimes extremely hot and spicy peppers are used.

-The "salad" will probably be some gherkins or cucumber.
+The "salad" will probably be either gherkins or cucumber.

 Pudding: some sort of cake